DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 Special Considerations for Plant Equipment

-Professional-grade tools and plant equipment for hire have become more widely available in recent years.
+In recent years, professional-grade tools and plant equipment for hire have become more widely available.

 While these tools can be helpful for DIY enthusiasts, their use must be cautiously approached due to the potential for significant noise levels.